Are Nuaire Drimasters expensive to run?

-PIV is installed in over 1 million homes in the UK but it is still widely unknown by the general public who continue to buy dehumidifiers, sponges, insulation, double glazing, anti-fungal paint, mould sprays and magic crystals....Are they quiet?
+PIV is installed in over 1 million homes in the UK but it is still widely unknown by the general public who continue to buy dehumidifiers, sponges, insulation, double glazing, anti-fungal paint, mould sprays and magic crystals....Are Drimasters and fans quiet?

 YES.
-The latest design is whisper quiet and is also suspended in the roof to reduce vibrationWhat happens if the power is switched off?
+The latest designs are whisper quiet and the Drimaster is also suspended in the roof to reduce vibrationWhat happens if the power is switched off?

-The damp comes back if left off for a long time …. but after a power cut the machine will self start.Is my roof is suitable?
+The damp comes back if left off for a long time …. but after a power cut the machine will self start.Is my roof is suitable for a PIV?

 Is there any daylight?.
 If not check outside for sofit vents or roof vents - essential to keep the roof aired.
 Check no one has covered the sofit vents with insulation.
 The machine relies on small but constant supply of air into the roof.
 What happens if I go on holiday?

-Nothing – you come home to a fresh house.
+Nothing – all our products are automatic - you come home to a fresh house.
 This is wonderful if you install the unit in a holiday home where use is intermittent.
 TIP: Make sure there is always power especially if the electricity is metered.

 Note: if you buy the DRI-ECO-HEAT-HC you can stop the heat element working using a 4S switch

-to switch it off....but keep the unit running normally
+to switch it off....but otherwise it keeps running normally

 Cold draughts will make the home uncomfortable